rodrigomacedo-sjr/calculator/docs/README.md

 - [ ] Round answers
 - [ ] Divide by 0 errors
 - [ ] Result behaviour with new operations

+# Planning
+Numbers and operator may be set with a function.
+Useful for checking erros and status.

 # Insights